 All appropriate actions to enforce.

-New order did not contain a medical provision.
+New order did not contain medical provision.

 The State established a new order during the audit period that did not contain a health care provision.